 Grizzlies were most commonly encountered in the gently rolling country to the southeast of Whistler Mountain familiar to backcountry skiers and hikers as the Musical Bumps and Singing Pass.
 The wide expanse of open meadows and sub-alpine parkland provides a diversity of niche environmental conditions perfect for supporting an array of wildlife, big and small.

-Hunters with 2 trophy grizzly bears in the Singing Pass/Musical Bumps area, circa 1916-17.
+Hunters with two grizzly bears in the Singing Pass/Musical Bumps area, circa 1916-17.

 The local grizzly population suffered a steady decline through the twentieth century, though the odd grizzly still does occasionally wander into developed areas in Sea-to-Sky Country, usually pressured by abnormal environmental conditions.
 (Click here to read about a grizzly encounter in Squamish in 2007.)
 While the reasons for their virtual disappearance are not simple, unsurprisingly, they are largely man-made.
 As local naturalist Bob Brett puts it: